What Is Work Camping?

 Typical Work Camper jobs fall into these types of work;

-- interior house-keeping which includes changing linens in rooms as well as cleaning rooms restrooms and the public facilities within the campground,
+Interior housekeeping: This includes changing linens in rooms as well as cleaning rooms, restrooms, and the public facilities within the campground,

-- outside landscaping and cleanup which includes keeping the whole campground clean and all of the shrubbery trimmed properly,
+Landscaping and cleanup: This includes keeping the whole campground clean and all of the shrubbery trimmed properly,

-- simple electrical maintenance and repair of campsite and campground problems, when necessary,
+Electrical maintenance: This includes the repair of campsite and campground electrical system problems, when necessary,

-- light-duty mechanical and plumbing repair and maintenance at campsites and campground systems,
+Mechanical and plumbing: The repair and maintenance of plumbing and other mechanical systems in campsites and campground systems,

-- entertainment manager is the person who plans and runs campground entertainment for the convenience of the campers including such things as; Bingo games, card playing competitions, and pretty much anything that entertains the campers.,
+Entertainment manager: This is the person who plans and runs campground entertainment for the convenience of the campers, including such things as Bingo games, card playing competitions, and pretty much anything that entertains the campers.

-You see, while staying in a campground for several months as a Work-Camper you are able to do so many things that you don’t have time for when hopping from campground to campground, every week or two, such as;
+You see, while staying in a campground for several months as a Work Camper, you are able to do so many things that you don’t have time for when hopping from campground to campground every week or two:

 Work Camping Contractors and Agencies